 When you redeem AAdvantage® miles for a flight, you’ll still be responsible for some out-of-pocket costs for taxes and “carrier-imposed surcharges” that aren’t covered by the miles you redeemed.

 One reason you might want to allocate some of your cash to a Bask Interest Savings Account is to offset these additional fees.
-If some of your savings is earning interest, you can put that towards the out-of-pocket costs on your next award ticket.
+If some of your savings are earning interest, you can put that towards the out-of-pocket costs on your next award ticket.

 Thankfully, American Airlines doesn't charge carrier-imposed surcharges (commonly referred to as “fuel surcharges”) on most awards.
 For domestic awards, you generally only pay the mandatory $5.60 security fee each way.
 That's true even on American Airlines Flagship Business class and Flagship First class premium transcontinental awards: